-  To do that, he went back to basics.
-He notified the dairy that he would no longer be supplying them with milk and took the bold step of deciding to offer his non-homogenised milk directly to the public.
+To do that, he went back to the future.
+He notified his local dairy that he would no longer be supplying them with milk and took the bold step of deciding to offer his non-homogenised milk directly to the public.
 A pasteuriser was installed on the farm, to reduce food miles to zero, and he signed up to take the farm completely organic.

-That bold move was rewarded last week when Bryce won the BBC Food and Farming "Future Food Award".
+That bold move was rewarded in 2019, when Bryce won the BBC Food and Farming "Future Food Award".

 "We lost so much money in my first year of farming after my father Robert's death that I felt we had to do something different to what we were doing.
 I started to think the consumer today has no connection to the farm or where the food comes from.
 Then I was thinking about single use plastics and how we had the solution 50 years ago with bottles, there is a drive behind this, and I thought there was an opportunity there".

-It was a massive step but the local community was behind it and they launched two crowd funders which were really successful.
-Today they are now in a position to support two other local organic farmers who were in the same position as them five years ago by simply being in the wrong milk contract.
+It was a massive step but the local community was behind it and Mossgiel subsequently launched two crowd funders, which were really successful.
+Today they are now in a position to support two other local organic farmers who were in the same position as them seven years ago by simply being in the wrong milk contract.

-Bryce’s ‘girls’ – his prized herd of Ayrshire cows – supply doorstep deliveries of organic milk and cream, in glass bottles featuring the face of Burns – to families across Ayrshire.
+Bryce’s ‘girls’ – his prized herd of Ayrshire cows – now supply doorstep deliveries of organic milk and cream, in glass bottles featuring the face of Burns – to families across Ayrshire, and beyond, all delivered by zero-emission electric vehicles.
 His milk is also finding favour with chefs and baristas, who praise its quality and taste, and the way it holds its foam in a perfectly made coffee.

-Mossgiel Farm now supplies milk to 250 speciality coffee shops across Scotland.
+Mossgiel Farm now supplies milk to over 250 speciality coffee shops across Scotland.

-As well as that, locals and passers-by can access Mossgiel milk directly, buying or refilling glass bottles from a vending machine at the farm, an idea which Bryce hopes to roll-out to local shops and suppliers, so more people can enjoy Mossgiel milk, and help further cut down on food miles and single use plastics.
+As well as that, Bryce has extended his business, by opening an on-farm cafe, and rolling out his unique, fresh milk vending machines, so customers can access Mossgiel milk directly, buying or refilling glass bottles at the farm, or at a range of different shops and other outlets.
+This all means more people can enjoy Mossgiel milk, and helps further cut down on food miles and single use plastics.